If you are at a crossroad, making a tough decision,

 ResponsAble People and Company is a people-centered planning business.
 Individuals and groups looking to design action plans for short or long-term future goals will benefit from this unique approach.
 Not only is a plan designed, but a group builds community and discovers how the participants will contribute to the action steps.
 The plan is recorded through graphic facilitation which leaves the individual or the group with a visual representation of the plan.

-Allison is a trained Making Action Plans (MAPS) and Positive Alternative Tomorrows with Hope (PATH) facilitator which uses graphic facilitation or sketch note taking to record the plan.
+Allison is a trained Making Action Plans (MAPS), Positive Alternative Tomorrows with Hope (PATH) and Charting the Life Course facilitator which uses graphic facilitation or sketch note taking to record the plan.
 These processes focus on individuals or groups that seek to design a future plan in a way that clarifies a vision while acknowledging the gifts that people bring to the process.
 The individual or the group creates a plan based on these attributes and what each person can contribute to the outcome.

 What is graphic facilitation?